Subscribe

 As American adversaries Russia and China vie for influence in Africa, the U.S. is betting on partnerships, including in areas like medicine, to secure its position.

-“We have never lived in a more violent time,” Lt.
+“We have never lived in a more volatile time,” Lt.
 Gen. Mary Izaguirre, surgeon general of the Army, told the audience.
 “Our place in bringing stability to that is critical, and the best way to do that is partnerships.”

 Benin army Lt.
 Col. Mahounakpon Hounkpevi listens during the U.S. Army Southern European Task Force, Africa medical readiness exercise planning in Vicenza, Italy, on Sept.
 16, 2024.
 The four-day event brought together military medical professionals and representatives of 17 African nations.